freenas/freenas-docs/userguide/system.rst

 is accessible.
 Log in to the |web-ui| and check the :ref:`HA status icon <HA icon>` in the top toolbar.
 This icon shows that HA is unavailable while the |ctrlr-term-standby| reboots.
-The icon updates to show HA is available when the |ctrlr-term-standby| is back online .
-A dialog appears and asks to finish the update.
-Click :guilabel:`CONTINUE` to finish updating the |ctrlr-term-standby|.
+The icon changes to show HA is available when the |ctrlr-term-standby| is back online .
+When the system asks to finish the update, click :guilabel:`CONTINUE` to finish updating the |ctrlr-term-standby|.

 .. figure:: images/truenas/system-update-ha-pending.png

-To verify the update is complete, go to the :menuselection:`Dashboard` and confirm that the :guilabel:`Version` is identical on both
+Verify that the update is complete by going to :menuselection:`Dashboard` and confirming that :guilabel:`Version` is the same on both
 |ctrlrs-term|.